Carol Drinkwater: Later career

-In 2018 Penguin signed a second deal with Drinkwater for two further novels.
+In 2018, Penguin signed a second deal with Drinkwater for two further novels.
 The first, published in May 2019, was The House on The Edge of The Cliff.
 The second, An Act of Love, was published on 29 April 2021.

-During the summer of 2021 Drinkwater spent four months filming a six-part documentary film series for UK’s Channel 5 called Carol Drinkwater’s Secret Provence.
+During the summer of 2021, Drinkwater spent four months filming a six-part documentary film series for UK's Channel 5 called Carol Drinkwater’s Secret Provence.
 The filming took place across Provence from the Italian border to the Camargue in the west of southern France.

 Personal life

 Drinkwater is the daughter of the bandleader and agent Peter Regan (born Peter Albert Drinkwater) and Irish nurse Phyllis McCormack; her sister is actress and author Linda Regan.
+She was unrelated to the late actress Ros Drinkwater, although the contrary has sometimes been suggested to be the case.

 Drinkwater was born in London, and acquired her Irish passport (later in life) because she felt vulnerable when travelling on a British passport in certain countries, including those in North Africa.

 During the 1978–1980 first run of All Creatures Great and Small, she had an affair with her on-screen husband, Christopher Timothy, which Drinkwater claims resulted in negative behaviour towards her by members of the general public.

 She is married to French television producer Michel Noll, and has two stepdaughters from Noll's first marriage.

-In 2017, Drinkwater accused the late American film director Elia Kazan of sexual harassment and attempted rape which she alleges to have occurred in 1975 when she was under consideration for a part in Kazan's film The Last Tycoon.
+In 2017, Drinkwater accused the late American film director Elia Kazan of sexual harassment and attempted rape in 1975 when she was under consideration for a part in Kazan's film The Last Tycoon.